 The lovely old cemetery in Hantsport, called Riverbank Cemetery, is chockfull of Holmes ancestors.
 Hubby felt a profound sense of heritage reading those ancient tombstones, which in itself made the trip worthwhile.
 Once again, the clock was running against us and we headed back to Halifax before we were ready to leave.

 Not saying I’m long-winded or anything, but I promised/suggested I’d keep these posts short and this is becoming quite the opposite, so I plan to come back tomorrow to continue.
-Hope you’ll join me.
+To join me click HERE.